pcdv/jocket/README.md

 99.9999%      (      1) :  4546,98 (us)
 ```

-NB: I'm still investigating on the latency spikes (they represent less than 0.01% of the test iterations).
-Any help is appreciated BTW :)

 The following options can be passed to the run-bench.sh script
  - -Dtcp=true : uses a normal socket instead of Jocket (default=false)
  - -Dreps=1000 : sets the number of repetitions to 1000 (default=300000)